coder9a/Terraform-on-AWS-EKS/08-EKS-Cluster-DeveloperAccess-IAM-Users/README.md

 Kalyans-Mac-mini:04-k8sresources-terraform-manifests kalyanreddy$
 ```

-## Step-24: Provide S3 and DynamoDB Full Access to hr-dev-eks-developer-role
+## Step-24: Provide S3 and DynamoDB Full Access to franciscan-prod-eks-developer-role
-- We need to provide S3 and DynamoDB Access to role `hr-dev-eks-developer-role` to deploy Apps to Dev Namespace using user `hr-dev-eksdeveloper1` provided if we are using `Remote State Datasource` as S3 Bucket and for `State Locking` if we are uing DynamoDB
+- We need to provide S3 and DynamoDB Access to role `franciscan-prod-eks-developer-role` to deploy Apps to Dev Namespace using user `franciscan-prod-eksdeveloper1` provided if we are using `Remote State Datasource` as S3 Bucket and for `State Locking` if we are uing DynamoDB
-- In AWS Mgmt Console, go to Services -> IAM -> Roles -> hr-dev-eks-developer-role
+- In AWS Mgmt Console, go to Services -> IAM -> Roles -> franciscan-prod-eks-developer-role
 - Add below two policies
   - AmazonS3FullAccess
   - AmazonDynamoDBFullAccess